mmkal/expect-type/README.md

 999 expectTypeOf({a: 1}).toEqualTypeOf<{a: string}>()
 ```

 Note that the type constraint reported is a human-readable messaging specifying both the "expected" and "actual" types.
 Rather than taking the sentence `Types of property 'a' are incompatible // Type 'string' is not assignable to type "Expected: string, Actual: number"` literally - just look at the property name (`'a'`) and the message: `Expected: string, Actual: number`.
 This will tell you what's wrong, in most cases.
-Extremely complex types will of course be more effort to debug, and may require some experimentation.
-Please [raise an issue](https://github.com/mmkal/expect-type) if the error messages are actually misleading.
+Extremely complex types will, of course, be more effort to debug, and may require some experimentation.
+Please [raise an issue](https://github.com/mmkal/expect-type) if the error messages are misleading.

-The `toBe...` methods (like `toBeString`, `toBeNumber`, `toBeVoid` etc.) fail by resolving to a non-callable type when the `Actual` type under test doesn't match up.
+The `toBe...` methods (like `toBeString`, `toBeNumber`, `toBeVoid`, etc.) fail by resolving to a non-callable type when the `Actual` type under test doesn't match up.
 For example, the failure for an assertion like `expectTypeOf(1).toBeString()` will look something like this:

 ```
 test/test.ts:999:999 - error TS2349: This expression is not callable.